Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "And miss your return?
 Happy fiftieth, Stud-Prime."
 She meant it, as strongly as ever.

 "Aww, don’t remind me!"
 He pranced over with a heavy, bouncing gait while preening the biggest preen.
 "You’ll make me feel all old and stuff!"
 His movements were as impressive as ever, the heavy gravity seemingly doing nothing to hinder him.
-Naydra felt leaden and graceless under any of it but Daar...he moved just like a dangerous beast, same as always.
+Naydra felt leaden and graceless under any of it but Daar... he moved just like a dangerous beast, same as always.

 That didn’t mean she couldn’t tease him.
 "That was the goal!
 How went your evening?"